Representative to the U.S. and Canada

 Team member since 2004

-Knut Panknin is Program Officer and oversees the programs on Economic and Labor relations.
+Knut Panknin is the Senior Program Officer on Economic and Labor relations.
 He joined the FES as a Program Officer in June 2004.
 He received his M.A. in Political Science - focusing on U.S. foreign and domestic policy, Linguistics, and Philosophy from the Georg August University in Göttingen, Germany.
 Prior to his position at the FES, he worked in a European study program at the Center for European and North American Studies at the University of Göttingen.

 Program and Communications Officer